Royal Pharmaceutical Society Museum

 - bronze and bell metal mortars, dating from the 1600s and 1700s

 - medical caricatures

 - a photo archive.

 Displays on themes from The Evolving Pharmacy, to Pharmacy and Nature and Making Medicines.

 Visitors can also find out how pharmacies have changed over time, and compare today’s experiences with how you trained to be a pharmacist in the 1800s.

 The objects on display range from 18th century seahorses to current painkillers, and from equipment used to make pills in the 1800s to jars used to hold 16th century medicinal ingredients.
-There is also an opportunity to see the architect’s model for the 11-storey building that was first planned to house the Society when it moved to Lambeth in the 1970s.

 The current themes of the displays are:

 - Healing Science exhibition, that looks at 1000 years of pharmacy history